lappis-unb/rasa-ptbr-boilerplate/README.md

+# Hubot Natural

-# Hubot Natural Language ChatBot
+## Natural Language ChatBot

 Hubot is one of the most famous bot creating framework on the web, that's because github made it easy to create.
-If you can define your commands in a RegEx param, basically you can do anything with Hubot.
+If you can define your commands in a RegExp param, basically you can do anything with Hubot.
 That's a great contribution to ChatOps culture.

-Inspired by that, we wanted to provide the same simplicity to our community to develop chatbots that can actually process natural language and execute tasks, as easy as building RegEx oriented Bots.
+Inspired by that, we wanted to provide the same simplicity to our community to develop chatbots that can actually process natural language and execute tasks, as easy as building RegExp oriented bots.

 So, we've found a really charming project to initiate from, the [Digital Ocean's Heartbot](https://github.com/digitalocean/heartbot) _a shot of love to for your favorite chat client_ =)